firedancer-io/solana-protocol/p2p/STLv1_0.md

 client identity) is sent unencrypted.
 This gives up the identity hiding property of STL but preserves all other security properties.

-The following figure shows the four-way sequence of handshake packets in STL v1.0.
+The following figure shows the basic four-way sequence of handshake packets in STL v1.0.

 ```
 +---------+            +---------+